 This is a Phase 1b/2 dose-optimization study to evaluate safety, pharmacokinetics, pharmacodynamics, and preliminary antitumor activity of avelumab (MSB0010718C) in combination with other cancer immunotherapies in patients with locally advanced or metastatic solid tumors.
 The primary purpose is to assess the safety and early signs of efficacy of various avelumab combinations with other cancer immunotherapies, optimizing dosing regimens as appropriate, in a limited series of indications.

-Exicure AST-008-102: A Phase 1b/2 Study of AST-008 Combined with Pembrolizumab in Patients with Advanced Solid Tumors
+Exicure AST-008-102: A Phase 1b/2 Study of AST-008 Combined with Pembrolizumab or Cemiplimab in Patients with Advanced Solid Tumors

 Genmab: GCT1021-01 Axl-specific antibody-drug conjugate (HuMax®-AXL-ADC) in patients with Solid Tumors